Deploying SAP applications on Power Virtual Server

 After the NFS client service starts, you can mount the shared NFS directory by using the mount command.

-Manually creating file systems
+Creating file systems manually

-For an SAP NetWeaver instance, you need to create a file system to store instance-specific data.
-You can use extra file systems for other purposes.
+For an SAP NetWeaver instance, you must create a file system to store instance-specific data.

 , /hana/log